bbeckley-hub/staphscope-typing-tool/README.md

 A: Yes!
 Open‑source under MIT License.
 Free for academic, clinical, and commercial use.

 **Q: What makes StaphScope different from other tools?**
-A: *S. aureus*-optimized, integrates 7 analysis types (including agr), runs 8‑10× faster, and now offers **both gene‑centric and sample‑centric reports** with **full dynamic grouping** including agr and four‑way typing – features no other tool offers.
+A: *S. aureus*-optimized, integrates 10 analysis types including dual SCCmec callers, and runs 8-10× faster than generalist platforms.

 **Q: Can I use StaphScope for clinical diagnosis?**
 A: StaphScope is a research tool.
 While highly accurate, results should be validated with orthogonal methods for clinical decision‑making.

 **Q: Which version should I use – CLI or Web?**
-A: Use the **Web version** for convenience, small batches (≤10 files), and graphical interface.
-Use the **CLI version** for large batches (100+ genomes), pipeline integration, or when working with sensitive data locally.
+A: Use the **Web version** for convenience, small batches, and graphical interface.
+Use the **CLI** for large batches, pipeline integration, or when working with sensitive data locally.

-**Q: What is agr typing and why should I care?**
+**Q: What is the Compare tab and how is it different from just looking at two tables?**
-A: The accessory gene regulator (agr) system controls virulence gene expression.
-Different agr types are associated with different epidemiological and clinical profiles.
-Agr dysfunction is linked to persistent infections.
+A: It computes a similarity score across all typing fields plus gene-content overlap, produces a verdict banner, and highlights every mismatched row.
+It's the difference between eyeballing and being able to defend your call in a meeting.

-**Q: How do I use the new sample‑centric report?**
+**Q: Why two SCCmec callers?**
-A: After running StaphScope, open `Staphscope_final_report/STAPHSCOPE_ULTIMATE_SAMPLE_CENTRIC_REPORTS/staphscope_ultimate_sample_centric_report.html`.
-Each sample is shown as an interactive box with all its genes – perfect for detailed isolate investigation.
+A: CGE and RPet use different algorithms and database snapshots.
+Agreement gives high confidence; disagreement is a signal worth investigating.
+Both naming conventions are normalized so that identical calls don't get flagged.

-**Q: Why does v1.3.0 no longer require `--writable-tmpfs` in Singularity?**
+**Q: What is the MGE tab actually telling me?**
-A: All modules now write temporary files to `/tmp` (not to the installation directory).
-Containers mount `/tmp` as writable by default, so no special flags are needed.
+A: It counts protein *signatures* from mobileOG-db across ten functional categories.
+High counts suggest more mobile-element machinery — potentially more permissive for acquiring new resistance genes.
+It's not element-level reconstruction; that would require co-localization analysis.

-**Q: How do I use the new grouping feature with agr?**
+**Q: Why are capsule types colour-coded?**
-A: In the Ultimate Reporter, open any gene‑centric tab (AMR, Virulence, BACMET, Plasmids, Mutations).
-Above the table you’ll see buttons including “agr”, “ST‑agr”, “spa‑agr”, and “Four‑way”.
-Click one – the genome list reorganises instantly by that typing scheme.
+A: Because you're going to look at 40+ rows of the Sample Overview table, and if your eyes can do the colour-matching for you, that's one less cognitive load.
+Type 5 is green, Type 8 is red, throughout.

 ---